 Ann Rose School of Nursing

 With only 12 students per class, the CNA training at Ann Rose School of Nursing offers a unique and personalized approach.
+Ann Rose offers hands-on training, access to practice site, and a high pass rate of 78%.
 Students meet 15 days for classroom training and 2 days for clinical experience for a total of 76 contact hours.
+A fast-track option is available for students to complete the program in just 8 days.
+The state exam is administered two weeks after completing the class requirements.
+After completion of the program, graduates are eligible to the state exam at Ann Rose’s state-approved facility.
 Day and evening schedules are available.
-After completion of the program, graduates are eligible to the state exam at the school in a familiar environment.
-Tuition is $975 – payment plan is available.
-Additional costs include TB skin test, uniform, and state exam fee.

 - Website: http://www.annroseschoolofnursingarts.com

 - Address: 7280 Irving St. B-205 Westminster, CO 80030

 The Community College of Denver’s 5-credit CNA training program is available in January, March, May, August and October.
 Class sizes are limited to 10 seats, and all students must take the co-requisite NUA 101 and NUA 170 classes during the study.
 The curriculum includes theory and practical instruction to prepare students for state certification.
 Areas of study include fundamentals of nursing, basic nursing skills, infection control, communication, and much more.
 Students are eligible to take the state exam after completion of the full seven weeks of the program.
 Day and evening classes are offered to meet various student needs.

 - Must be a current CCD student to register for the class

 - Complete medical history forms including MMR vaccination, TB test, flu shot, and hepatitis B

 - Complete a background check prior to admission to the program

 - Must demonstrate college readiness by taking a placement test or meeting the ACT/SAT score requirements

 - Submit the online application for the program